 Less Than Significant Impact.
 Section 65995 of the Government Code provides that school districts can collect a fee on a per square foot basis for new residential units or additions to existing units to assist in the construction of or additions to schools.
 Such fee will be collected prior to the issuance of a building permit.
-Payment of these fees under the provisions of Government Code Section 65995.5 reduces impacts that could occur as a result of the project to less than significant levels.
+Payment of these fees under the provisions of Government Code Section 65995.5 reduces impacts to less than significant levels.